 By a Student Vote, MTD Becomes Illinois' Campus Transportation System

 The relationship between the District and the University of Illinois continued to grow.
-In April of 1989, Illinois students passed a referendum establishing a one-year trial, during which MTD would serve as the campus transportation provider.
+In April of 1989, UIUC students passed a referendum establishing a one-year trial, during which MTD would serve as the campus transportation provider.
 The project proved to be a immense success and continues to this day.

 MTD became the first system in the U.S. to order low-floor buses, making boarding safer and improving access for the elderly and people with disabilities.
 Low-floor buses also improve our system's efficiency, making boardings and alightings go more quickly and reducing the amount of time spent at each stop.